Abstract

 $$r(s, \ar) = \bigl(\phi(s_t, \ar, \ah) - \phi(s_t, \ar)\bigr)^T \psi(g)$$which we use to train an assistive policy without estimating the human's reward.

-Analyzing the Empowerment Objective
+Analyzing the Effective Empowerment Objective

 (a) State marginal polytope